 - 2 tbsp mungbeans

-Good to know: sticky rice, pandan leaves and mung beans are available at Asian supermarkets.
+Good to know: sticky rice, pandan leaves and mung beans are available at most Asian supermarkets.

 Start by rinsing the sticky rice.
 Do this by putting it in a sieve and keep rinsing until the water coming out of the sieve is clear.
 Sticky rice needs to be soaked.
 The longer the better, so preferably soak your sticky rice in water overnight.
 If you don’t have enough time, then at least an hour will be sufficient.

 Next, boil or steam the rice until tender.
 For cooking you need 320 ml of water for 200 grams of rice.
 I used a bamboo steamer basket which works incredibly well.
 To steam it, put the rice in a (tea) towel and place it in the top bamboo steamer.
 The baskets are then stacked and placed in a (frying) pan with a layer of boiling water.
 After about 30 minutes the rice is cooked.